520luigi/Animal-Mashing/README.md

 ```
 pip install --user pygame
 ```
 To make the executable, we use pyinstaller.
+Make sure you have it installed as well.
 First run the following code to make the spec file
 ```
 pyi-makespec --onefile Animal-Mashing.py